George Munger (American football)

 George Almond Munger (June 24, 1909 – July 21, 1994) was an American athlete, coach and athletic director.
 He played college football and competed in track and field at the University of Pennsylvania from 1930 to 1933.
 He returned to Penn as head coach of the football team from 1938 to 1953 and as director of physical education from 1954 to 1974.
 His 1945 and 1947 teams finished ranked among the top ten college football teams in the United States, and he coached five players who were inducted into the College Football Hall of Fame and three who received the Maxwell Award as the best player in college football.
-Munger was inducted in the College Football Hall of Fame in 1976.
+Munger was inducted in the College Football Hall of Fame as a coach in 1976.
 The Maxwell Football Club has present the George Munger Award each year since 1989 to the national college football coach of the year.

 Biography

-Early years
+Early life

 Munger was born in Elkins Park, Pennsylvania in 1909.
 His father, Herbert N. Munger, was the co-owner of the Munger & Long department store in Camden, New Jersey.
 Munger received his early education at the Friends School in Camden.
 He received his preparatory education at The Hill School in Pottstown, Pennsylvania and the Episcopal Academy in the Overbrook section of Philadelphia.
 He was the captain of the football team at Episcopal Academy in 1928 and 1929.
 He led Episcopal to two undefeated seasons in football and once scored eight touchdowns in a game.
 He also helped lead Episcopal to two basketball championships and a baseball championship.
 He also set school records in the pole vault, high jump, discus and javelin.